int

 It should be noted that you can make two kinds of bonus bets.
 Pairs and suited pocket cards are paid for one of them.
 The second bet provides payouts for poker hands in the first five cards dealt by the croupier.

-Triple Pocket Hold'em (Microgaming)
+Triple Pocket Hold'em by Microgaming

 Casino Hold'em Poker

-Multi-hand Hold'em High (Microgaming)
+Multi-hand Hold'em High by Microgaming

 Casino Hold'em Poker

-It is interesting to note that the client can keep playing by making a bet that is equal to the ante or raising.
+It is interesting to note that the client can keep playing by making a bet equal to the ante or raising.
 An optional side bet that provides payouts for certain hands composed of two pocket cards (suited cards, ace-king of one suit, or ace-king of spades) is available.

-Hold'em Showdown (Playtech)
+Hold'em Showdown by Playtech

-This model is one of the first online versions of Casino Hold'em Poker.
+Hold'em Showdown is one of the first online versions of Casino Hold'em Poker.
 The croupier deals two cards to himself and on four boxes of possible opponents, and the player has to choose one of these four pairs and make a bet either on the customer or dealer.

 100%

-Then the dealer reveals five community cards, participants collect hands, and the winner is determined.
-If you predict the winner, you will get a payout.
-There are also additional nuances of the rules.
-Read about them in the review.
+Then, the dealer reveals five community cards, participants collect hands, and the winner is determined.
+If you predict the winner, you will receive a payout.
+The rules have additional nuances, which are discussed in the review.

-Progressive Texas Hold'em Bonus (Felt)
+Progressive Texas Hold'em Bonus by Felt

-Apart from the model of Texas hold'em mentioned above, the portfolio of Felt has a game with progressive jackpot.
-In this game it is necessary to make decisions about the bet size after each betting round.
-There are also bonus bets on poker hands formed in the first five cards.
+Apart from the Texas Hold'em game mentioned above, Felt's portfolio includes the Progressive Texas Hold'em Bonus with a progressive jackpot.
+In this game, bet size decisions must be made after each betting round.
+Bonus bets are also available on poker hands formed with the first five cards.

 Casino Hold'em Poker